majormilan/cobolweb/README.md

 ### Uninstall It

-Run this to uninstall the web server:
+Run this to uninstall the web server and its systemd service (root rights needed):

 ```sh
 sudo make uninstall